abstractking/VEC.artt/DEPLOYMENT.md

 ## Environment Variables

-The following environment variables need to be set in your Netlify deployment settings:
+The following environment variables must be set in your Netlify deployment settings to enable TestNet functionality:

+### Required Environment Variables

-- `VITE_VECHAIN_PRIVATE_KEY`: Private key for VeChain testnet wallet (for development and testing only)
+- `VITE_VECHAIN_PRIVATE_KEY`: Private key for VeChain TestNet wallet
+  - This is required for signing transactions on the TestNet
+  - Keep this private and secure as it has control over your TestNet funds
+  - Use a dedicated wallet for TestNet only, never use a production wallet's key

 - `VITE_REACT_APP_VECHAIN_NETWORK`: Set to `test` for TestNet or `main` for MainNet
+  - For production testing, use `test` to connect to the TestNet
+  - Only use `main` when you're ready to deploy to production with real transactions

+### Optional Environment Variables

+- `VITE_VECHAIN_NODE_URL`: Custom VeChain node URL (defaults to official TestNet node)
+- `VITE_VECHAIN_EXPLORER_URL`: VeChain explorer URL for transaction links
+- `VITE_REACT_APP_NFT_CONTRACT_ADDRESS`: The deployed NFT contract address on TestNet

+### Setting Up TestNet Wallet

+1. Generate a new private key for TestNet using the thor-devkit utility
+2. Request TestNet VET and VTHO from the [VeChain TestNet Faucet](https://faucet.vecha.in/)
+3. Add the private key to Netlify environment variables
+4. Never share or commit this private key to version control

 ## Deployment Steps